South Park Branch History

 South Park Branch 2019 Improvements

-The South Park Branch will close effective April 16, 2019, for refurbishing and improvements.
-We expect the renovated branch will reopen by early summer 2019.
-A reopening date will be set after construction work is underway.
+The South Park Branch closed April 16, 2019, for refurbishing and improvements.
+The renovated branch will reopen at 1 p.m. on Monday, June 10.

 The 5,019-square-foot South Park branch opened in September 2006, thanks to the 1998 voter-approved "Libraries for All" bond measure that renewed and revitalized libraries across the city.
 It is the first Library building in the South Park community.